 a.
 Section 125 Plan

 Employee Contributions (withdrawn pre-tax via Section 125) that are funneled to the Plan Sponsor’s general assets account need to be allocated to the carriers within 90 days of receipt (as outlined by Technical Release 92-01).
-If the timeframe extends beyond 90 days, the trust is required.
+If the timeframe extends beyond 90 days, the trust may be required.

 b.
 Insured Benefit